PrabhavD/PrabhavD/README.md

 ### 🛠 &nbsp;Past Experiences

 <!-- - 👨🏽‍💻 I’m currently working on a [Stock Predictor](https://github.com/PrabhavD/Stock_Predictor); -->
-- Software Engineering Intern @ PlaceHolder Inc. (Jan 2022 -> Apr 2022)
+- Software Engineering Intern @ PlaceHolder Inc.
-- Software Developer Intern @ Year Zero Studios (May 2021 -> August 2021)
+- Software Developer Intern @ Year Zero Studios
 <!-- ### 🛠 &nbsp;Tech Stack  -->
 <!-- Your languages and tools.
 Be careful with the alignment.
   You can use this sites to get logos: https://shields.io/